-During the first five years of study, students complete program requirements such as coursework, the MA thesis, comprehensive exams, and the proposal of the dissertation.
-This is also the time in which students should complete their required teaching.
-After students propose their dissertation and enter candidacy, they are expected to apply for dissertation fellowships to aid in completing their studies.
-Below is a sample timeline showing how a NELC student typically progresses through department requirements in the first five years.
+During the first four years of study, students complete program requirements such as coursework, the MA thesis, comprehensive exams, and the proposal of the dissertation.
+Once dissertation research is sufficiently advanced, students are expected to apply for external aid and dissertation completion fellowships.
+All students are eligible to be registered for up to nine years.

 Students consult with their advisors and their Director of Graduate Studies to determine how to complete their studies and expeditiously fulfill their degree requirements; arrangements vary depending upon each individual student's interests, field of study, and prior preparation.
 All students must complete the requirements below.
 Individual fields of study establish specific coursework and comprehensive exam guidelines.

 - Coursework: Students generally take three courses per quarter.
 At least nine courses should be completed in the first year.